Code-Institute-Submissions/bruna_fernandes_phsiotherapy_m2/README.md

 ### Further Testing

 -  The Website was tested on Google Chrome.
--  The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX using google Dev Tools.
+-  The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX using google DevTools.
 -  The website has also been tested on <a href="https://responsivedesignchecker.com/">ResponsiveDesignChecker</a> successfully.
 -  A large amount of testing was done to ensure that all pages were linking correctly and responsive to all devices.
 -  Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.